godaddy/godaddy-test-tools/README.md

 ### Changelog

+12.0.2:
+* use _result instead of end event for identifying the tests have completed

 12.0.1:
 * When tests fail, the process should throw the error instead of only displaying it in stdout/stderr